What Is Absentee Voting?

 Once we receive your application, we will mail the ballot to the address specified as soon as possible.

-The city maintains a permanent absentee list of those who wish to receive an absentee ballot application automatically before each election.
-You must still complete and return the application to receive a ballot, but we will automatically send the application to you approximately 60 days before each election.
+The city maintains a database of those who wish to receive an absentee ballot automatically for each election.
+You must still complete and return an application to receive a ballot, but that would be the last application you need to complete.